-IN THIS WORLD, EVERY PERSON WANT A PEACE, wants to live in peace and wishes to live a blissful life of happiness.
+IN THIS WORLD, EVERY PERSON WANTS PEACE, wants to live in peace, and wishes to live a blissful life of happiness we suggest doing yoga everyday and you will get many benefits.
 But just by wanting, nothing can be gained.
 Desire or want by itself is completely valueless.
 There is no strength in it.
-Behind that want or need one also requires effort and hard work.
+Behind that want or need, one also requires effort and hard work.
 You want something, that’s fine, but

 What is your effort put in?

 How much hard work or effort do you put into that want?

 Only your hard work and effort is the proof that shows your need👍

 Otherwise, your need will remain just a need.
 When someone puts in hard work for a need, then the hard work is the witness that sees the effort put in, that this man wanted something.
 But sometimes one remains only in needs and wishes because no effort or hard work ever enters the mind.

 For the want of permanent peace, mankind spends his whole life running after wishes and desires.
 But running after desires doesn’t put an end to them.
 Just as the fire sparks when you add ghee to the fire, in the same way, wishes and desires just kindle the fire for more.

 …the human being remains unhappy.
 This is because we depend on others for our peace and this is all impermanent: some are dependent on their wife, daughter, or son for peace, someone else on a car or horse, etc, and others on T.V. or excitement for peace.

 But sometimes the ordinary man is not able to think or understand that all of this is an illusion because for the same physical body that we keep desiring something or the other, one day we will have to leave that body behind.